elisa-tech/wg-development-process/README.md

         - Absence of unintended functionality
         - Implementation of safety measures derived from the safety analysis.

-3. Code coverage
-Generalize the results from Eli G.’s mentorship project on code coverage.
+3. Code coverage, generalize results from Eli Gurvitz's mentorship project.
+   - Owner: Eli Gurvitz
-6.9.4.4 – Look at adding tests to improve coverage.
+   - Look at adding tests to improve coverage.
 Derive a methodology / set of guidelines to assemble the pieces and infrastructure available to formulate MC/DC level testing.
-We may need a combination of tools and a way to demonstrate at the end that we have full coverage.
+   - We may need a combination of tools and a way to demonstrate at the end that we have full coverage.
-Engage with Eli G. and perhaps coordinate a follow up mentorship project with Ashutosh or someone else.
+   - Engage with Eli G. and perhaps coordinate a follow up mentorship project.

 4. Kernel configurations
+   - Owner: Elana Copperman
-Continued low key (mostly offline) work on kernel configuration database.
+   - Continued low key (mostly offline) work on kernel configuration database.
-Elana to work offline, based on workshop 	feedback.
+   - Elana to work offline, based on workshop 	feedback.
 Present to WG for feedback and alignment in ~6 weeks and plan an extended (~1 hour) session at the next workshop.
-6:9.4.5, 6:10.3.1 Define safety kernel configurations which can be defined for specific use cases.
+   - Identify safety kernel configurations which can be defined for specific use cases.
 Stretch goal, pending preliminary results from work on safe kernel configuration database.

 5. Improve documentation
+   - Owner: ?
+(Tasks without owners cannot be currently taken)
-6:9.5.1, 6:10.4.2 Improve documentation of APIs in Linux kernel, as well as documentation of kernel interfaces (to user, hardware, between components) and behavior.
+   - Improve documentation of APIs in Linux kernel, as well as documentation of kernel interfaces (to user, hardware, between components) and behavior.
-Following model of (1) above, start with a specific agreed area to focus.
+   - Following model of (1) above, start with a specific agreed area to focus.
-Following model of (4) above, work offline and periodically align with the WG.
+   - Following model of (4) above, work offline and periodically align with the WG.
-Details TBD.

 6. Publish results
+   - Owner: Paul Albertella.
-6:11.4.2  Finalize and publish report on test frameworks; needs review and editing.
+   - Finalize and publish report on test frameworks; needs review and editing.
 Details TBD following next TSC meeting and clarifications from Kate (+ consensus with TSC).
 How,        when to publish; pitfalls to avoid.
-Publish the Reference Process, to provide information on safety standard expectations for those who do not have access to the safety standards documents.
+   - Publish the Reference Process, to provide information on safety standard expectations for those who do not have access to the safety standards documents.
 Issue to resolve:          does the Reference Process infringe the copyright for the source standards that it indexes / references?

 7. Further process assessment
+   - Owner: Peter Brink.
+Contributor: Kent Nelson (co-owner), Kate Stewart (existing document from Jochen), Roberto Paccapeli (ERP)
-Extend the analysis applied to the Testing Process Assessment to cover other aspects of the Reference Process / standards. e.g. Tasks related to section 8 of ISO26262 (from line 48 in the testing process assessment spreadsheet): Revisit and see if there is anything relevant for follow up.
+   - Extend the analysis applied to the Testing Process Assessment to cover other aspects of the Reference Process / standards. e.g. Tasks related to section 8 of ISO26262            (from line 48 in the testing process assessment spreadsheet): Revisit and see if there is anything relevant for follow up.
-How do we extend to other (no-automotive) standards?
+   - How do we extend to other (no-automotive) standards?
-Jochen has proposed additional scope for assessment (draft with Kate) Reference Process Documents